SCHWALLER STUDIO ARCHITECTURE

 The new Main House shades and looks out through the new ADU, a transparent pavillion in the back yard , working alongside it to frame rooms of space both interior and exterior with the open and playful sense of multiple paths of flow through out to the tree view beyond, the sky above, and the earth below.

-The fire-resistant concrete shell is inhabited with interior volumes of Douglas Fir plywood.
+The fire-resistant cast-in-place concrete shell is inhabited with interior volumes of Douglas Fir plywood.
 Stepped rooflines and angled walls create a dynamic cross section that amplifies the movement of sky and shadow across the day.

 / DESIGN PHASE